Do the math on "bucks" deals from retailers

 The optimal use of the discount is to spend as close to an increment of $50 during the purchase window and the same during the redemption period.
 So, not counting other sales, you would get $100 worth of merchandise for $75, or 25 percent off.

-While Saks’ purchase thresholds for rewards are high, it offers more freedom with a gift card that can be spent on anything, including the purchase of items that do not typically discount, such as cosmetics.
+While Saks’ purchase thresholds for rewards are high, it offers more freedom with a gift card that can be spent on anything, including the purchase of items that do not typically discount, such as cosmetics, Delk says.

 Upscale retailers don’t want to be seen as discounting, says Nick Hodson, a partner specializing in retail at the consultancy Booz & Co in San Francisco.
 “It’s a way to bring traffic into the store without doing something as downmarket as discounting.”